 The Trinquete de Allepuz is located in the square of the same name.
 The building has two floors.
 On the first floor, there is a commodities exchange – trinquet, with two semicircular arches enclosed by a wall, almost entirely forming a bench.
-On the central pillar, at the base of the first arch, there is a curious mark known in the area as “señorita”, which is the representation of a Calvary.
+On the central pillar, at the base of the first arch, there is a curious marking known in the area as “Miss“which is the representation of a Calvary.

 The upper floor was the old children’s school, now used as a bar for the Festivities Commission and a meeting place.

-Traditionally, in the trinquetes, pelota was played by hand and they are very abundant throughout the region.
+Traditionally, in the trinquetes, hand ball was played and they are very abundant throughout the region.

 More information at Maestrazgo Virtual Museum.